awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/iccv-2021-interpretationCNN-eng.md

 #### Case Study

-* This experiment evaluate if each method provides a proper interpretation for similar images.
+* This experiment evaluates if each method provides a proper interpretation for similar images.
 * The first row shows the result retrieved by RI method.
 Unlike the other methods, the heat maps in images indicate consistent semantics in the images.
 * RI method can successfully find the interpretation for the input image, as well as a set of images sharing the same interpretation.